 In his 34-year coaching career, Gendron has worked with championship teams at all levels.

 “I am fully aware of what this program means to our current players, our alumni, the university and to our fans throughout the state, and I am equally aware of the championship-caliber results they demand from their Black Bears,” said Gendron.
 “Thank you to President Ferguson, Director Abbott and the wonderful professionals who served on the committee for granting me the opportunity to lead this storied program.”

-The last two seasons, Gendron was associate head coach at Yale University; the Bulldogs earned the 2013 NCAA Division I National Championship.
+Before his time as Maine Head Coach, Gendron was associate head coach at Yale University; the Bulldogs earned the 2013 NCAA Division I National Championship.

 Prior to Gendron’s two seasons at Yale, from 2005-11, he was an assistant coach at the University of Massachusetts, helping the Minutemen reach the 2007 NCAA Tournament.